petsc/petsc/doc/faq/index.rst

    If you use ``MATAIJ`` you cannot use the ``MatSetValuesBlocked()``.

-How Do I Access The Values Of A Remote Parallel PETSc Vec?
+How do I access the values of a remote parallel PETSc Vec?
 ----------------------------------------------------------

 #.
 On each process create a local ``Vec`` large enough to hold all the values it wishes to